-- Theatre tickets should be checked and stored safely in the school. - Meeting with other members of staff participating in the visit to discuss risk assessment, the respective roles of the Teacher in Charge, other staff [and volunteers] and emergency procedures - Prepare packs for the accompanying staff - Advise kitchen of lunch requirements. - The itinerary (including address, phone numbers etc. of all locations to be visited) - The Teacher in Charge's school mobile number - A list of pupils, together with copies of their parental contact forms (which includes details of each pupil's medical conditions) - Emergency contact numbers for the Head of EYFS and Nursery and the school office. - A copy of the risk assessment. - Location of local hospital
+- Theatre tickets should be checked and stored safely in the school. - Meeting with other members of staff participating in the visit to discuss risk assessment, the respective roles of the Teacher in Charge, other staff [and volunteers] and emergency procedures - A reminder sent to parents in the Week Ahead - Prepare packs for the accompanying staff - Advise kitchen of lunch requirements. - The itinerary (including address, phone numbers etc. of all locations to be visited). - o The Teacher in Charge's school mobile number. - A list of pupils, together with copies of their parental contact forms (which includes details of each pupil's medical conditions). - Emergency contact numbers for the Head of EYFS and Nursery and the school office. - A copy of the risk assessment. - Location of local hospital.